Europe’s Software Challenge — and how to overcome it

 How does having so many languages in Europe make it tricky to design and market software products effectively?

-And people prefer their native language: studies show around 72% of consumers are more likely to buy something if the info is in their own language.
-32 So, localization is critical for success in Europe.
+Studies show around 72% of consumers are more likely to buy something if the info is in their own language.
+So, localization is critical for success in Europe.
 But doing it well for tons of languages is a big upfront and ongoing cost, and a major operational headache, especially compared to companies mainly targeting the big, mostly English-speaking US market.

 What can we learn from European software successes like Spotify or SAP, and what went wrong with big failures like Nokia or Wirecard?